askmike/gekko/docs/Plugins.md

 Gekko currently has a couple plugins:

-- trading advisor (run TA strategies against a market)
+- trading advisor (run a TA strategy against a market)
-- trader
+- trader (execute advice from the TA strategy on a real exchange)
 - advice logger
 - profit simulator
 - Mailer